The Blues Footy Fest - The (re)-Re Match:

 The Sky Super Rugby Aotearoa 2021 schedule has been revealed and it has one major change from this year's successful tournament - a final.
 The 2020 edition was robbed of a completed schedule when the second Covid-19 lockdown saw the final match between the Blues and Crusaders at Eden Park cancelled.

-2021 will kick off with an old fashioned southern derby in a return to Friday night football.
+The Sky Super Rugby Aotearoa 2021 season will kick off with an old fashioned southern derby in a return to Friday night football.
 The schedule for the second instalment of the domestic competition has been announced, with 10 weeks of New Zealand derbies beginning on Friday February 26, with the Highlanders hosting the Crusaders in Dunedin.

 The first round will finish with the Hurricanes entertaining the Blues in Wellington on Saturday February 27, while the Chiefs enjoy the bye in the opening week.